-December 2nd marks the day of my arrival in Newfoundland one year ago.
-I’ve seen a lot of things in this past year and I’m still discovering new places every week.
-Today I visited one of those new places: Cripple Cove.
+December 2nd marks the day of my arrival in Newfoundland 1 year ago.
+I’ve seen a lot of cool things this past year and I’m happy to say I’m still discovering new places every week.
+Today I discovered a beautiful new place called Cripple Cove.

-At the Cripple Cove trailhead I met an 84 year old lumberjack and we took off into the forest together.
-A storm had blown a lot of trees onto the trail and he explained he was clearing them out with permission from the East Coast Trail.
-A good thing too, the fallen trees were thick on the path.
-On the way in I could barely get through but thanks to his efforts I was able to hike the trail without any obstructions on the way back a few hours later.
+After asking about the trail and the destination, I set off on my hike.
+On the way in I could barely get through but thanks to his tree-clearing efforts I was able to hike the trail without any obstructions on the way back a few hours later.

-After the hike, I returned home to prepare for the evening shoot.
+After my hike I returned home to prepare for the evening shoot.
 To commemorate my first year in Newfoundland I had an appointment with a full moon rising just after sunset.
-I enjoyed this festive occasion on Middle Cove beach, on the way to Marije.
+I enjoyed this festive occasion on Middle Cove beach, on the way to pick up Marije: